-iPTCA Files Formal Complaint Against One Call Medical Management and Align Networks
+iPTCA Files Amended Federal Lawsuit Against One Call Medical Management and Align Networks

 The Independent Physical Therapists of California (iPTCA), a non-profit association of California physical therapists dedicated to advocating for physical therapists and their patients, announced today that it has filed suit against One Call Medical, Inc, D/B/A One Call Care Management, and Align Networks in the Superior Court of the state of California, County of San Diego- North County, Case No. 37-2017-00008817-CU-BT-NC.
 Click here to view the formal complaint.
 (To Review the Complaint, Please Click Here).